-Use research-based instructional strategies when teaching in the classroom.
-Work closely with the guidance department to offer advanced content in classes.
-Meet once a quarter in PLC's to collaborate and vertically align projects for gifted students.
+-Use research-based instructional strategies when teaching in the classroom.

+-Collaborate with guidance the department to offer advanced content in classes.
+They meet once a quarter in PLC's to collaborate and vertically align projects for gifted students.

-The quality and variety of instructional strategies that positively impact our gifted learners include differentiation that addresses individual learning styles, augmented with inquiry learning, concept-based instruction, curriculum compacting, higher level thinking, critical thinking, reasoning, problem solving and inquiry.
+The quality and variety of instructional strategies that positively impact our gifted learners include differentiation that addresses individual learning styles, augmented with inquiry learning, concept based instruction, curriculum compacting, higher level thinking, critical thinking, reasoning, problem solving and inquiry.

 Professional Development is offered to teachers.
-The gifted teacher in conjunction with the support of the lead teacher offers sessions throughout the year that provide teachers with new strategies they can use in their classroom.
+Professional development will be offered throughout the year to provide all teachers with new strategies and best practices they can use in their classroom.
 With every session, we include enrichment/acceleration opportunities to reach all students.

-Establishes specific and appropriate professional development requirements for all personnel involved in AIG programs and services, including classroom teachers, special education teachers, counselors, and school administrators.
+Establishes specific and appropriate professional development requirements for all personnel involved in AIG programs and services, including classroom teachers, instructional specialists, student services personnel, and school administrators.

-District Response: All staff are surveyed each year regarding their professional development needs.
+All staff are surveyed each year regarding their professional development needs.
 The data is reviewed by our Central Office staff and we plan our professional development opportunities for the year.

 At the beginning of the school year, LCS designated a workday to offer all staff (teachers, administration and specialists) a full day of required professional development called EdFest.
 On this day, a variety of sessions are offered to teachers.
 We offer sessions that align with the survey responses that meet the needs of teachers.
 Presenters are encouraged to add enrichment/acceleration pieces to their presentation.
-The lead AIG teacher is available to offer support to presenters as they need.
+The lead AIG teachers are available to offer support to presenters as needed.